 We begin by considering three states of the system: spontaneous, feedforward-driven and feedback-driven.
 In the spontaneous condition (Fig. 1B), the column receives only background input to all cells (Table S9), needed to match the cell-type-specific firing rates observed in vivo in mice.
-When subjected to feedforward input evoking the arrival of bottom-up sensory stimuli (i.e., input to all pyramidal neurons in layer 4 (25% of E4 and 5% of PV4 ), the system displays an increase in neuronal activity in all cell types across all other layers (Fig. 1C).
-These stimulus-triggered firing rate responses are in line with experimental observations in vivo21.
-On the other hand, feedback signals corresponding to top-down modulations from higher cortical areas can be simulated by injecting external current into layer 5 pyramidal neurons17,19,29,30 Our findings indicate that while feedback input augments the activity of layer 5 pyramidal neurons, it concurrently reduces the firing rates of all other pyramidal neurons in the column, resulting in an overall inhibition of pyramidal cells (Fig. 1D).
-This phenomenon can be attributed to the modulation of inhibitory neurons, particularly in L4 and L6, which, due to feedback input, significantly increase their activity, inhibiting the pyramidal cells.
+When subjected to feedforward input evoking the arrival of bottom-up sensory stimuli (i.e., input to a subset of pyramidal neurons and PV cells in layer 4 (25% of E4 and 5% of PV4 ), the system displays an increase in neuronal activity in all cell types across all other layers (Fig. 1C).
+On the other hand, feedback signals corresponding to top-down modulations from higher cortical areas can be simulated by injecting external current into a subset of layer 5 pyramidal neurons17,19,29,30 and PV cells (25% of E5 and 5% of PV5).
+Our findings indicate that while feedback input augments the activity of layer 5 pyramidal neurons, it concurrently reduces the firing rates of all other pyramidal neurons in the column, resulting in an overall inhibition of pyramidal cells (Fig. 1D).
+This phenomenon can be attributed to the modulation of inhibitory neurons, particularly in L4 and L6, which, due to feedback input, increase their activity, inhibiting the pyramidal cells.
 Consequently, the impact of feedback input stands in contrast to what is observed with feedforward input.
+To check that no oscillatory regime is present in these conditions (spontaneous, feedforward, feedback) we performed a power spectrum analysis on the mean firing rates and computed the Irregularity of single-unit spike trains quantified by the coefficient of variation of the inter-spike intervals.
+Our results show (Fig. S3, S4) that no strong oscillatory activity is present in either condition.

 Perturbations of specific cell types in spontaneous and feedforward-driven states